gusluchetti/learning/api-design-v4/README.md

 having now finished the course, i'd like to note a few things.

-- it's interesting to see such 'partitioned' code after a bit into 'you should see everything that your function does just by glancing at it'. in this case, it does make complete sense for it to be all separate, since a handler might need to do lots of other things before actually completing a request (in this case, some middleware, auth, input validation, error input validation, and then we reached the db with our
+- it's interesting to see such 'partitioned' code after seeing a lot of 'you should see everything that your function does just by glancing at it' sentiment online. in this case, it does make complete sense for it to be all separate, since a handler might need to do lots of other things before actually completing a request (in this case, some middleware, auth, input validation, error input validation, and then we reached the db with our